DETAILED ACTION

 “determining a profile associated with the user, user role, or context” (par.
 0057; ‘The name of the user's company is obtained from the user's stored profile data, which can be extracted from the user connection network, in some implementations.’),

-“providing the prompt to the language model” (par.
+“providing the textual prompt to the language model” (par.
 0074; ‘… inputs the prompt into the generative language model).

 However, Rosenkranz does not expressly teach:

-Varga teaches:
+Schillace teaches:

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Rosenkranz’s user profiles by incorporating Varga’s user profile module such that the user profile indicates one or more knowledge base, one or more functions (parameters), one or more templates, and one or more plugins (applications).
-The combination would allow user profiles to identify user characteristics that can be used to provide vocational action to the user.
-(Varga: par.
-0058)
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Rosenkranz’s user profiles and prompt generation methods by incorporating Schillace’s skill library (database, files, plug-in application) such that the profile used for generating prompts includes knowledge base, functions, prompt generation templates, and plug-ins.
+The combination would accomplish tasks and/or generate model output that would otherwise not have been possible via a singular ML model evaluation.
+(Schillace: par.
+0028)

 “wherein the one or more functions comprise one or more formulas usable to calculate and/or derive properties” (Rosenkranz: par.
 0074; ‘Embodiments of the user profile module 107 may create a brand-new user profile for each user, select a user profile for each user from an existing profile template that most closely fits the interests, personality and behavior of the user from a pool of user profile templates and/or a hybrid user profile that customizes an existing user profile template using the gathered user data 130 and user-defined parameters.’).